 Telecommuters are a relatively large percentage of the workforce: 14.73% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Another notable thing is that South Palm Beach is a major vacation destination.
 Much of the town’s population is seasonal: many people own second homes and only live there part-time, during the vacation season.
 The effect on the local economy is that many of the businesses are dependent on tourist dollars, and may operate only during the high season.
 As the vacation season ends, South Palm Beach’s population drops significantly, such that year-round residents will notice that the city is a much quieter place to live.

 Overall, South Palm Beach’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 South Palm Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 The people who call South Palm Beach home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of South Palm Beach residents report their race to be White, followed by Asian.
-Important ancestries of people in South Palm Beach include German, Irish, Polish, and Russian.
+Important ancestries of people in South Palm Beach include Italian, Polish, German, English, and Irish.

 The most common language spoken in South Palm Beach is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Tagalog.